Fast Volume Alignment by Frequency-Marched Newton Method: Method

-Here $D^l_{m,m'}$ are the matrix coefficients of the irreducible unitary representation of $\SO(3)$ of degree $l$.
+Here $D^\ell_{m m'}$ are the matrix coefficients of the irreducible unitary representation of $\SO(3)$ of degree $\ell$.
 By the Peter--Weyl theorem, they form the analogue of the Fourier basis on $\SO(3)$.
 The expansion in \eqref{eq:cc-L} is therefore a Fourier series for the rotational cross-correlation, and truncation at degree $L$ amounts to retaining only frequencies up to $L$.
 In particular, $\CC_L \to \CC$ in $L^2(\SO(3))$ as $L \to \infty$.
+The coefficients \(\sigma_{\ell,m,m'}\) are obtained by summing products of the ball-harmonic coefficients of \(f\) and \(h\) over the retained radial index; their explicit form is given in Appendix~\ref{sec:appendix-rotation-cc}.

-For a fixed rotation $g$, a direct evaluation of \eqref{eq:cc-L} requires $\mathcal{O}(L^3)$ operations, since $\sum_{l=0}^L (2l+1)^2 = \mathcal{O}(L^3)$.
-This representation is also convenient for optimization: derivatives of $\CC_L$ with respect to the rotation parameters can be obtained in closed form from the derivatives of Wigner--$D$ matrices, with the same asymptotic cost as evaluating $\CC_L$ itself.
+The cutoff \(L\) is an angular degree cutoff in the Wigner--\(D\) expansion, not a spatial frequency in inverse pixels or inverse \angstrom.
+It controls the angular complexity of the rotational score.
+Its relation to conventional spatial resolution depends on object radius and is therefore not described by a single global \angstrom{} value.

-In the proposed coarse-to-fine scheme, we start from a small cutoff $L_0$---yielding a smoothed, low-angular-frequency objective---and progressively increase $L$, thereby enriching the angular content of $\CC_L(g)$.
-At each stage, the approximation at the new bandwidth is obtained simply by extending the sum over the precomputed coefficients $\sigma_{l,m,m'}$ to include higher degrees; no recomputation of lower-degree coefficients is needed.
+The representation in Equation~\ref{eq:cc-L} is also convenient for optimization: first- and second-order derivatives can be evaluated by summing \(\Oc(L^3)\) Wigner terms.
+In the coarse-to-fine scheme, we start from a small cutoff $L_0$---yielding a smoothed, low-fre\-quen\-cy objective---and progressively increase $L$, to enrich the angular content of $\CC_L(g)$.
+The approximation at each new bandwidth is obtained simply by extending the sum over the precomputed coefficients $\sigma_{\ell,m,m'}$ to include higher degrees; no recomputation of lower-degree coefficients is needed.